W-David-Porter/acim/src/workbook/part-i/44-god-is-the-light-in-which-i-see/index.md

 :::

-2. In order to see, you must recognise that light is within, not without.
+2. In order to see, you must recognize that light is within, not without.
 ²You do not see outside yourself, nor is the equipment for seeing outside you.
 ³An essential part of this equipment is the light that makes seeing possible.
 ⁴It is with you always, making vision possible in every circumstance.